 Allied health professions

-The allied health professions include a range of jobs such as radiographers and physiotherapists, working in hospitals, clinics, housing services, people's homes, schools, and colleges.
+Allied health professionals include a range of jobs such as radiographers, paramedics, and physiotherapists, working in hospitals, clinics, housing services, people's homes, schools, and health centres.

 Diagnostic radiographers capture images of the body that help to diagnose patients with illnesses or injuries.